 See a modeler’s blog here

 June 4: Age of Yamato ticket stub campaign announced

 Buying two tickets to see Age of Yamato at two different times in a theater would qualify you for a special prize.
 From June 11 to July 8, submitting a photo of your tickets through the official 2202 website would qualify you to win the art print shown above, created by Ryuji “Umegrafix” Umeno.
 2,202 winners would be selected from all the applicants.

 The story behind the illustration was not disclosed at the time, but it was learned afterward that it related to a novella that would be released as a bonus item with the Age of Yamato Blu-ray (keep reading for more).

 Back when it still seemed like Age of Yamato was going to be released in January, a spate of promo interviews was published online (find them in Report 55), but naturally they tapered off when it was decided to postpone.
 One week before the actual premiere, the engine started up again and the first new interview appeared on the official website.

 It reunited Writer Harutoshi Fukui with Dessler voice Koichi Yamadera, and it would be one of several to appear over the subsequent week.
-Stay tuned to future updates for a translation.
+Read it here.